Skip to content

 • Strong local Git workflow: /review, diff reading, branch/commit review, and transcript.

-• Clear sandbox and approval model with flags such as --sandbox, --ask-for-approval, --full-auto, and --yolo.
+• Clear sandbox and approval model with flags such as --sandbox, --sandbox workspace-write, --ask-for-approval, and --yolo.

 • Good for OpenAI/ChatGPT users, especially when Codex Cloud and code review matter.